-NOTE J - ANALYSIS OF EXPENSES
+NOTE I - ANALYSIS OF EXPENSES

 The Skoll Foundation's expenses have been allocated between program, direct charitable, and operational support activities, based on estimates made by the Foundation's management of time spent by employees on various activities.
 Program expenses pertain to the general grantmaking activities of the Skoll Foundation, such as reviewing proposals and awarding, monitoring and evaluating grants.
 Operational support expenses include costs related to managing the Skoll Foundation.
 Direct charitable expenses represent expenses related to the Skoll World Forum and the contribution of services, such as grantmaking and program coordination, to the Skoll Fund.
-The Skoll Fund awarded \$16,712,500 (unaudited) of grants during the twelve-month period ended December 31, 2019.
-The Skoll Fund is a supporting organization affiliated with the Silicon Valley Community Foundation.
+The Skoll Fund awarded \$52,252,000 (unaudited) of grants during the twelve-month period ended December 31, 2020.
+The Skoll Fund is a supporting organization associated with Silicon Valley Community Foundation.
 The Silicon Valley Community Foundation appoints the majority of the Skoll Fund's Directors.
-Together with the Foundation, the Skoll Fund seeks to drive large-scale change by investing in, connecting, and celebrating social entrepreneurs and other innovators dedicated to solving the world's most pressing problems.
+Together with the Foundation, the Skoll Fund's mission is to catalyze transformational social change by investing in, connecting, and championing social entrepreneurs and other social innovators who together advance bold and equitable solutions to the world's most pressing problems.